banwarp/benton_epi/covid19/01scriptParameters.md

 - There may be certain populations that undergo mass changes, like students returning to a college town, or military divisions shipping out.
 Because this model was built for a college community, a mass entry event is included.
 You can add to the code itself to represent a mass exit event.

 ##### Parachute events
-I made the assumption that infectious movements are currently low, will grow as the economy and travel reopens, then will decline as global prevalence eventually declines. `paraChi_df` generates this kind of a distribution.
-The distribution can be changed in the code itself, for example, to a uniform distribution.
+I use a beta distribution for the parachuted infections.
+The default is uniform, but it can be changed with `paraMu` and `paraSig`.
 ```
+paraMu = 1,                              # First shape parameter for beta function for timing of parachute events
-paraChi_df = 4                          # Distribution parameter for parachute events
+paraSig = 1,                             # Second shape parameter for beta function for timing of parachute events
-parachuteRate = 1/21                    # Reciprocal of expected waiting time for a parachute event
+parachuteRate = 1/21,                    # Reciprocal of expected waiting time for a parachute event
-parachuteNum = 1                        # Number of infectious in each parachute event
+parachuteNum = 1,                        # Number of infectious in each parachute event
-parachuteNodeGroups = NULL              # Which nodes groups the parachuters can land in.
-Default is all groups
+parachuteNodeGroups = NULL,              # Which node groups the parachuters can land in
 ```

 #### Transfer events